cdapio/hydrator-plugins/hdfs-plugins/docs/HDFS-batchsink.md

 Description
 -----------
-Batch sink that writes to the Hadoop FileSystem directly instead of through CDAP.
+Batch sink that writes TEXT to the Hadoop FileSystem directly instead of through CDAP.
-Each record is written out as text by delimiting record fields with a comma.
+Each record is written out as text, either in delimited or json text.
 It should be noted that this means that it may not be a good idea to use this sink if your fields contain commas.
 Non-string fields will be converted to strings using their ``toString()`` Java method, so fields should be limited to the